 Scrip Dividend Meaning

-Scrip dividend is one of the types of dividends issued by the company to its shareholders in the form of a certificate instead of the cash dividend that provides a choice to its shareholders to get dividends at a later point of time or they can take shares in place of dividends.
-Companies issue scrip dividends when they do not have a sufficient amount of cash to pay as a dividend.
-Scrip dividend is also called as liability dividend.
+Scrip dividend, also known as liability dividend, are issued by the company to its shareholders in the form of a certificate instead of the cash dividend that provides a choice to its shareholders to get dividends at a later point of time or they can take shares in place of dividends.
+Companies issue such dividends when they do not have a sufficient amount of cash to pay as a dividend.

 E.g. If a shareholder own 1000 shares and company paid 1 share against 50 shares owned by shareholder then investor will get 20 shares as a scrip dividend.